tokio-rs/axum/axum/src/docs/routing/method_not_allowed_fallback.md

 Add a fallback [`Handler`] for the case where a route exists, but the method of the request is not supported.

-Sets the Fallback on the underlying [`MethodRouter`] to be called when it matches no method.
+Sets a fallback on all previously registered [`MethodRouter`]s, to be called when no matching method handler is set.

 ```rust,no_run
 use axum::{response::IntoResponse, routing::get, Router};